 Pack a snack, like a bottle of water and a granola bar.
 Remind your teen he can eat only during the break.

 Tell your teen to leave his cell phone at home.
-If he brings it into the testing center, he may not be allowed to finish his test.
+If he brings it into the testing center, he may not be allowed to finish the test.

 Encourage your child to go to bed early.